jwuensche/enkei/README.md

     > instance to change the wallpaper shown.
 For this we would need to
     > interrupt any ongoing animations or static images and hot-swap the images
     > in the current gtk session.

+    > oguri has done something similar seems like a cool feature to have to
+    > avoid respawning the application.

 - [ ] Individual wallpapers on different displays